ni/measurement-plugin-labview/Source/Example Measurements/NI-DMM Measurement/README.md

 - Uses the NI-DMM LabVIEW API
 - Pin-aware, supporting one session and one pin
-  - Uses the samse selected measrument function and range for all selected pin/site combinations.
+  - Uses the same selected measurement function and range for all selected pin/site combinations.
 - Includes InstrumentStudio project files
 - Includes a TestStand sequence showing how to configure the pin map, register instrument sessions with the session management service, and run a measurement.